Reflection: Day End & Kindness

 Listen now, for the flies cause noon stress

-But the heat will send them away at once
+, but the heat will send them away at once

 Thick groves of pear and citrus shade the road